 Setting up your own business is an extremely exciting prospect.
 But it can also be confusing and overwhelming, especially if you have no idea where to start.
-So let’s take a look at the basics you need to know to set up a business in Australia.
+So let’s take a look at the basic business legal structures you need to know before setting up business in Australia.

 Types of Business

 Before you do anything else, you need to consider the type of business or the business structure you’ll be using.
 This will depend on a number of factors and there are different advantages and disadvantages to each option.
 Which structure you choose will affect how much tax you pay, the licences you require, your potential personal liability and many other things.